Alex188dot/CorsoPython/Tkinter/Vending Machine/README.md

 <img width="594" alt="Screenshot 2023-07-28 at 16 50 00" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/95b61f98-ab40-4ebb-aa30-559387f33b0a">

 User 1, with ID 01, for example, starts with 20 euros.
-Every time they choose something, two pop up will come out: one that the item is being prepared and another one with the updated total balance
+Every time they choose something, two pop up will come out: one
+showing that the item is being prepared and another one with the updated total balance

 <img width="250" alt="Screenshot 2023-07-28 at 16 50 17" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/9ea5053d-7a99-4be9-ab51-55e8eaf9912f">